 The Financial Conduct Authority (FCA) is responsible for regulating financial services in the UK, from banks to day trading brokers.
-This page will cover what a licence from the FCA means, as well as the trading benefits of registering with an FCA regulated broker.
+This page will cover what a licence from the FCA means, as well as the trading benefits of registering with an FCA regulated brokerage.
 Along the way, we will also cover the group’s history, specific rules and regulations, plus key terms and current complaints.
 We’ve also listed the best FCA-regulated brokers below.

 What is the FCA?

 Operating independently from the UK Government, the FCA is one of the most prestigious regulatory bodies in the world.
 In fact, the regulations of the FCA help govern over 56,000 financial services firms.

 As their official website states, key objectives include:

 - The supervision and enhancement of financial markets in the UK

 - Encouraging healthy competition within financial services in the interest of consumers

 - Using enforcement and investigation to ensure compliance with regulations aimed at treating customers fairly

 These all fall under the overarching objective to ensure the functionality of financial markets within the UK.
 But while the definition and meanings may be simple, preventing market abuse and implementing new regulations can prove challenging, as will be shown below.

 Note the agency has the authorisation to regulate both retail and wholesale financial services firms.